ixxan/blog/_posts/2025-04-04-ml-system-design.md

 ### Data Splits
 Train/Dev/Test (make sure no leakage and ensure generalization!).
+- Train set: used to train the model — i.e., learn the patterns, weights, or rules.
+- Dev set: for model selection and hyperparam tuning.
+- Test set: final evaluation before deployment.

 ### Training Modes
 - Offline Training: Train on historical data.
 - Online Learning: Continuously update with new data.